-Total Attendance at Synchronous Programs (question 3.28)
+Total Attendance at Live Programs Categorized by Age. (question 3.23)

 This is a total count of the audience at all program sessions during the reporting period.
-See the Synchronous Program Sessions definition for more detail about what counts as a program session.

-- Include all attendees regardless of age (e.g., count all adult attendees of children's programs in children's program attendance). - For program sessions with both in-person and virtual attendance, combine attendee counts across formats or platforms.

-This is the sum of:

-- Attendance at Synchronous Programs Targeted at Children Ages 0-5, - Attendance at Synchronous Programs Targeted at Children Ages 6-11, - Attendance at Synchronous Programs Targeted at Young Adults Ages 12-18, - Attendance at Synchronous Programs Targeted at Adults Age 19 or Older, and

-Attendance at Synchronous General Interest Programs.

-Separately, it is also the sum of:

-- Synchronous In-Person Onsite Program Attendance, - Synchronous In-Person Offsite Program Attendance, and - Synchronous Live-Virtual Program Attendance.
+See the Live Program Sessions definition for more detail about what counts as a program session.
+Include all attendees regardless of age (e.g., count all adult attendees of children's programs in children's program attendance).
+For program sessions with both in-person and virtual attendance, combine attendee counts across formats or platforms.
+This is the sum of: Attendance at Live Programs Targeted at Children Ages 0-5, Attendance at Live Programs Targeted at Children Ages 6-11, Attendance at Live Programs Targeted at Young Adults Ages 12-18, Attendance at Live Programs Targeted at Adults Age 19 or Older, and Attendance at Live General Interest Programs.
+Separately, it is also the sum of: Live Onsite Program Attendance, Live Offsite Program Attendance, and Live Virtual Program Attendance

+Total Live Onsite Program Sessions (question 3.24a)

+An onsite program session is any planned event that includes an in-person attendance option and takes place at library facilities.
+Examples include, but are not limited to, a job skills class in the library or a nature program on the library grounds.
+Regardless of the number of formats in which a program session is offered, each program session should only be counted once and in one format category.
+Include in-person program sessions that also have a virtual attendance option and count them as a single program session.
+This figure is a subset of the Total Number of Live Program Sessions.
+See Live Program Session definition for more information about counting program sessions.

-Synchronous In-Person Onsite Program Attendance (question 3.28a)
+Total Live Onsite Program Attendance (question 3.24b)

-- The count of in-person attendance at program sessions that take place at library facilities.
+- The count of attendance at program sessions that take place at library facilities.
 Regardless of the number of formats in which a program session is offered, each attendee should only be counted once.
 Each attendee should be counted in the format category in which they attended the program session.
-For in-person onsite programs that also have a virtual component, exclude virtual attendance; this should be counted under Synchronous Virtual Program Attendance. - This figure is a subset of the Total Attendance at Synchronous Programs.
-See Total Attendance at Synchronous Programs for more information about counting program session attendance.
+For in-person onsite programs that also have a virtual component, exclude virtual attendance; this should be counted under Live Virtual Program Attendance. - This figure is a subset of the Total Attendance at Live Programs.
+See Total Attendance at Live Programs for more information about counting program session attendance.